-Congratulations and welcome to The American Legion Boys State family!
-American Legion Boys State is among the most respected and selective educational programs of government instruction for U.S. high school students.
+Congratulations and welcome to American Legion Boys State!
+American Legion Boys State is among the most highly respected and selective educational programs of government instruction for U.S. high school students.
 I am confident that you will not be disappointed with your decision to participate in this outstanding citizenship education experience.
-It will likely influence your life decisions in ways that you cannot fully appreciate until years later.
+It will influence life decisions in ways that you may not fully realize until years later.

-As one of the 20,000 young men who participate nationwide in this activity, you will experience government in a practical sense by actually participating in it.
+As one of thousands of young men from throughout the nation selected to participate in American Legion Boys State each year, you will experience government in a practical sense.
 American Legion Boys State is a leadership action program; one that teaches government and its structure.
 It proves that government is just what you make it.
-You will find it to be challenging and sometimes tiring, and I'm certain you will always find it to be enjoyable and educational.
+You will find Boys State to be challenging and sometimes demanding, however, I'm certain you will undoubtedly also find it enjoyable and educational.

-If this government "....of the people, by the people, and for the people" is to remain strong, it requires the involvement of its citizens.
-The onus of preparing for that responsibility now rests squarely upon your shoulders, and those of future generations.
-For eighty-three plus years, American Legion Boys State has been prominent in producing young men, just like you, ready to accept that responsibility.
+If this government ".... of the people, by the people, and for the people" is to remain strong, it requires the involvement of its citizens.
+The onus of preparing for that responsibility now rests squarely upon your shoulders and those of future generations.
+Since 1935, American Legion Boys State has been prominent in producing young men who, just like you, stepped up to become ready for accepting that responsibility.
+It is possible that a future mayor, governor, congressman, or even president, may be among those in your class of American Legion Boys State citizens.
+I make this statement because this program has historically been the springboard for many careers in local, state and federal public service.
+Regardless of the future career path you follow - politics, education, business, medicine, information technology or so forth - you will develop lasting bonds of friendship with fellow Boys State citizens that will extend well after the formal program has ended.